DCC-EX/dcc-ex.github.io/docs/reference/developers/hal.rst

 2. HAL: Remove the ability to switch off pull-ups for inputs?
 Initially the IODevice class was implemented with pull-ups switched permanently on for input pins.
 On the PCF8574 they have to be on anyway, because of the way the chip works.
-    So I added them, but @UKBloke asked why anyone wouldn’t want pull-ups enabled?
+    So I added them, but @UKBloke asked why anyone wouldn't want pull-ups enabled?
 Most, if not all, sensors operate by pulling a pin down to earth.
 Look at pushbuttons, microswitches, relays, hall effect sensors, and others.
 So supplying a pull-up, and inverting (0V=active=true, 5V=inactive=false), would seem to be the standard.
 Pull-up+inversion is now default if not configured otherwise.